-In addition to regular updates on the website, you will get important informational emails and mailings during the summer about visiting day, end of session transportation, activities at camp, etc. Please open these immediately and read them.
+In addition to regular updates on the website, you will get important informational emails and mailings during the summer about Visiting Day, end of session transportation, activities at camp, etc. Please open these immediately and read them.
 The summer seems to move so fast and we want you to know what's happening in a timely manner.

-E-mail has proven to be a fast, timely, efficient, and cost-saving means of communication, especially during the summer.
-Many messages will ONLY be sent via e-mail.
-Please be sure the camp office has accurate e-mail addresses in order to enable us to communicate with you.
-Notify the camp office if your e-mail address changes.
+Many messages will ONLY be sent via e-mail, so please be sure the camp office has accurate e-mail addresses in order to enable us to communicate with you.